IFA Painting: Market Forces | Click to enlarge

 Why do prices change?

 The bell curve is the Law of the Frequency of Error and is a kind of cosmic order of disorder or order among chaos (see the Normal Distribution and bellshapedcurve.com).
-The extreme gains and losses in short periods are not important to long term passive investors if they realize that extremes short term outcomes are normal in markets where human emotions of fear and greed meet money decisions.
-If passive investors hold for the proper period of time there have been no losses in the last 50 years and there are few if any extreme events beyond 3 standard deviations (see here).
+The extreme gains and losses in short periods are not important to long term passive investors if they realize that extremes short term outcomes are normal in markets where economic uncertainty is volatile.
+If passive investors hold for the risk-appropriate period of time there have been no losses in the last 50 years.

 This is why we often hear that the news or information is already "Baked in the Cake", meaning that there is no need to assume you know something that is not already included in the price.